 Carly always knew she wanted to be a designer, but getting a business degree seemed safer, she says.
 At Montgomery’s, Carly is able to combine a love for design with a brain for business.
 “It allows me to blend what I know with who I am,” she says.”

-As manager of outside design, Carly serves works with contractors and their clients.
+As manager of outside design, Carly works with contractors and their clients.
 But she’s equally comfortable working with homeowners.
-“I am very confident in serving clients in all our verticals,” she says.
+“I am love working with a variety of clients on both large and small scale projects,” she says.

 No matter what the project, Carly always starts the design process the same way: a catalyst item.
 What’s a catalyst item?
 “It could be anything from an item to a feeling,” Carly says.
 “It’s one thing that the homeowner loves, and we build off that.”
 The catalyst item allows Carly to start a project in an abstract mindset.
 “Then, I break it down piece by piece with a logical approach. … I am creating a room for someone and know they will be here every day.
 For that reason I try to understand them completely and determine what will make their project most fulfilling.”